Nicole Silveira

-Nicole Rocha Silveira (born 7 May 1994) is a Brazilian skeleton racer and former bobsledder who competes on the Skeleton World Cup and the Winter Olympic games.
+Nicole Rocha Silveira (born 7 May 1994) is a Brazilian skeleton racer and former bobsledder who competes on the Skeleton World Cup.

-Nicole also holds a nursing degree and works as a nurse at the Alberta Children's Hospital, having been on the front lines during the COVID-19 pandemic.

-In addition to skeleton, Nicole also practiced dance, artistic gymnastics, volleyball, bodybuilding, weightlifting, and football (soccer).
+Silveira represents Brazil at Winter Olympics.

+At the 2026 Winter Olympics, Silveira achieved the best result ever recorded by a Brazilian athlete in sliding sports on the Winter Olympic Games history, placing 11th overall.

+During the 2026 Winter Olympics, Silveira declared in an interview for Sportv that she considers herself to be among the best professional female skeleton racers in the world.

 Career

 Silveira made her Skeleton World Championships debut in the 2019 edition in Whistler, finishing in 25th place.
 In the following edition in Altenberg, she finished in 24th place.
 She made her Skeleton World Cup debut in the 2020–21 season, where she only competed in 5 of the 8 scheduled races and finished 22nd overall.
 In the 2021 World Championships, Silveira finished in 17th.

-She started the 2021–22 season with three victories at the North American Cup in Whistler, won another race of the Intercontinental Cup also in Whistler, and won two more races of the North American Cup in Park City.
+Silveira started the 2021–22 season with three victories at the North American Cup in Whistler, won another race of the Intercontinental Cup also in Whistler, and won two more races of the North American Cup in Park City.
 After that great start, she went on to the World Cup, competing in the last six of the eight scheduled events and finishing 19th overall.
 In this season, she obtained her best World Cup result until then, a 9th place in Altenberg.
 In the following World Cup, Silveira competed in all races, starting the season with an 8th place in Whistler and finishing 11th overall.
 In the 2023 World Championships, she had her best result, finishing 16th.
 In the 2023–24 Skeleton World Cup, Silveira had her best World Cup result, a 7th place in Igls.

 Silveira also competed in the 2017–18 Bobsleigh World Cup, where she placed 18th in the standings.

-She represented Brazil at the 2022 Winter Olympics, where she finished in 13th place after four runs, Brazil's best result in a Winter Olympic Games in sliding sports, and the second best results for Brazil including all events.
+Representing Brazil at the 2022 Winter Olympics, she finished in 13th place after four runs.
+It was Brazil's best result in a Winter Olympics in sliding sports, and the second best result for the South American nation comprising all events.